abhishekpandya199-prog/cursor_trials/README.md

-# Favorite Files Search
+# FileRocket 🚀

-A professional VS Code extension that allows you to quickly search and open files from a predefined list, perfect for large workspaces with thousands of files.
+Launch your favorite files instantly!
+A powerful VS Code extension that lets you quickly search and open files from your personalized list, perfect for large workspaces with thousands of files.

 ## Features

-- 🚀 **Dedicated Search**: Specialized search command for your favorite files
+- 🚀 **Instant Launch**: Specialized launch command for your most-used files
 - 📝 **Customizable**: Configure your own list of frequently used files
 - 🎯 **Smart Search**: Search by both filename and full path simultaneously
 - ⚡ **Quick Access**: Use `Cmd+Shift+F` for instant access